cdalvaro/advent-of-code-ruby/lib/puzzles/2023/day04/README.md

 Process all of the original and copied scratchcards until no more scratchcards are won.
 Including the original set of scratchcards, **how many total scratchcards do you end up with?**

 Your puzzle answer was `5095824`.

+**Both parts of this puzzle are complete!
+They provide two gold stars:** 🌟🌟